Soumitra Dutta: Biography

 So far in his career, Dutta has taught in Oxford, Berkley, Cambridge, Brussels, Athens, INSEAD and Cornell.

 In 2014, he was part of President Obama's White House roundtable with business school deans on effective workforce policies.

 Dutta has been a member of the board of Sodexo between 2014 and 2020.
-He is also a board member of Dassault Systemes, which he has been on since 2017.
+He is also a board member of Dassault Systèmes, which he has been on since 2017.

 In 2018, he was appointed as a Member of the Shareholder Council, at ZS Consulting.

 He has been Vice Chair and Chair of AACSB Intl between 2016 and 2018.
 AACSB is the largest accreditation body for business schools globally.

 He has been the Chair of the Board of the Global Business School Network since 2018.

 Dutta is the president and Co-Founder, Portulans Institute which was set up in 2019, as an independent non-profit research institute based in Washington DC.

 He is a member of the Davos Circle, serving as the Co-Chair of the Global Future Council on Innovation Ecosystems for the World Economic Forum.

 He is deeply involved with non-profits and is on the boards of several global business schools including Centrum Catholica (Peru), HEC Montreal, University of Los Andes (Colombia), ESADE (Spain) and others.